mkkieru/AndroidApp/README.md

 It aims to provide a platform for property owners to login and post their properties.
 These listed properties will be available for everyone with a copy of Pretty Alphas application to view all the properties and make an informed decision on where to relocated to.
+It allows users to create accounts and log in to view saved properties in accordance to the user currently logged in.

 This app retrieves information from a personal API and displays it to the app user.